-CBD is an abbreviation for Cannabidiol, which is a non-psychoactive Phytocannabinoid (simply called Cannabinoid), and one of the more than 100 identified Cannabinoids found in Cannabis plants.
+CBD is an abbreviation for Cannabidiol, which is a non-intoxicating, non-psychoactive Phytocannabinoid (simply called Cannabinoid), and one of the more than 100 identified Cannabinoids found in Cannabis plants.

 In the past few years, CBD has become a sought-after herbal drug associated with a range of health benefits, and used, for instance, for topical applications in massage therapies.
-Subsequently, the name CBD Massage came into use, which refers to a massage treatment where CBD oil (a base or carrier oil infused with CBD) is massaged into the skin.
+Subsequently, the name CBD Massage (or CBD Oil Massage) came into use, which refers to a massage treatment where CBD oil (a base or carrier oil infused with CBD) is massaged into the skin.

 To be clear, one doesn’t “get high” from CBD, because the liquid extract characteristically contains just a very little percentage of THC.
-The THC ratio is usually less than 0.3%, a percentage commonly associated with industrial hemp, which, depending on the country or state, is often considered the legal limit for the amount of THC.
+The THC ratio is usually less than 0.3%, a percentage commonly associated with industrial Hemp, which, depending on the country or state, is often considered the legal limit for the amount of THC.
 Nevertheless, there are many variances in the CBD dosage used in oils, and as such that can certainly make for differences in working and efficacy.

-In any case, it’s thought that CBD can alleviate or cure anxiety, stress, headaches, joint inflammations, insomnia, cognitive issues (such as remembering, concentrating, decision making), skin problems, digestion problems, muscle fatigue, high blood pressure, bad appetite, movement disorders, and pains.
+In any case, it’s thought that CBD can alleviate or cure a range of conditions and discomforts, such as anxiety, stress, headaches, joint inflammations, insomnia, cognitive issues (such as remembering, concentrating, decision making), skin problems, digestion problems, muscle fatigue, high blood pressure, bad appetite, movement disorders, and pains.